chromium/dom-distiller/README.md

 - `ant test -Dtest.filter=$FILTER_PATTERN` where `$FILTER_PATTERN` is a regexp
 pattern.
 For example `^FilterTest.*` would run all tests with a name starting with `FilterTest`.
-- `ant gwtc` compiles .class+.java files to JavaScript
+- `ant gwtc` compiles .class+.java files to JavaScript.
+Standalone JavaScript is available at `war/domdistiller/domdistiller.nocache.js`.
-- `ant extractjs` creates standalone JavaScript from output of ant gwtc, the compiled JavaScript file is available at `out/domdistiller.js`.
-- `ant extractjs.jstests` creates a standalone JavaScript for the tests.
+- `ant gwtc.jstests` creates a standalone JavaScript for the tests.
 - `ant package` Copies the main build artifacts into the `out/package` folder, typically the extracted JS and protocol buffer files.